DFE-Digital/bat-design-history/app/posts/teacher-success/2025-08-11-launching-the-service.md

 ## Our vision

-Over time, Teacher Success will become an increasingly personalised service—adapting to where teachers are in their career, what they teach, and their individual needs and aspirations.
+Over time, Get ready to teach will become an increasingly personalised service—adapting to where teachers are in their career, what they teach, and their individual needs and aspirations.

 ## What’s next